Utila: Tourism

-With favourable diving conditions, the island increasingly attracts general tourists, along with more traditional international backpacker visitors.
+With favorable diving conditions, the island increasingly attracts general tourists, along with more traditional international backpacker visitors.
 More than eighty diving sites are located around the island among its extensive reefs teeming with marine life, including the elusive whale shark.
+The many dive sites of Utila has secured the island on the list of 100 Places to Dive Before you Die.

 Utila was also the home of the annual festival Sunjam.
-Sunjam is the largest electronic music event in Honduras, and one of the largest and most important in Central America.
-The date is fixed to the first Saturday of August every year.
-The event attracts world class international DJs as headliners and invites the best regional talent to perform.
+Sunjam was the largest electronic music event in Honduras, and one of the largest and most important in Central America.
+The date was fixed to the first Saturday of August every year.
+The event attracted world class international DJs as headliners and invites the best regional talent to perform.

 Unique local cuisine includes white bread made with coconut milk, mango jam, conch meat, and crab.
+Other common dishes on Utila include Sopa de Caracol (a coconut based conch soup), fried whole fish, as well as fried hog.

 The island is served by Utila Airport, and connects to all of Honduras's international larger airports.

-Although Utila has had minimal COVID-19 cases, the impact on Utila's tourism dependent economy had been completed shuttered since March 15, 2021.
-As of September 13, 2021 the ferries and airlines have resumed service to the island.
-During 6-month period, many Utilian's have been faced with economic hardship caused by the lack of tourists.
-In response, a 501(c)(3) non-profit organization, Support Utila, was formed to provide additional food, medication, vitamins and other resources to the residents of Utila.